dinde451/jarr.d1/Jarulfs_Guide.md

 Wirt will only offer one item for sale and you have to pay 50 gold just to see it.
-The maximum qlvl of prefixes and suffixes is 60, which means he could theoretically sell any type of item otherwise possible in the game (of the types listed in the table in chapter 3.9) if it were not for the price limit (see chapter 3.10).
+The maximum qlvl of prefixes and suffixes is 60, which means he could theoretically sell any type of item otherwise possible in the game (of the types listed in the table in CHAPTER_LINK_item-creation-in-town) if it were not for the price limit (see CHAPTER_LINK_general-remarks-on-possible-items).
 He offers items whose base item has a qlvl in the range below.

 Range of qlvl for base item: 1 to ilvl